Sixth Form Admissions

 - Religious Studies

 For timetabling purposes, the Sixth Form timetable is divided into four columns.
-These are published in the Sixth Form Handbook (click here) but are subject to modification as we strive to accommodate the optimum number of student preferences in any one year.
+These are published in the Sixth Form Brochure (click here) but are subject to modification as we strive to accommodate the optimum number of student preferences in any one year.
 You will need to choose one subject from each column.
-At the end of Year 12 you may discontinue one subject of your choice, whereupon the timetabled lessons from that column will become private study periods.

-The choice of Advanced Level subjects is a personal one and should be based on
+The choice of A Level subjects is a personal one and should be based on

 - your likely ability to succeed in the subject;